-During 2015, Pacific Life entered into a commitment to provide funds, on Pacific LifeCorp's behalf, of up to approximately \$150 million to PLR.
+Pacific Life has a commitment to provide funds, on Pacific LifeCorp's behalf, of up to 100 million pound sterling to PLR.
 This commitment is secondary to Pacific LifeCorp and is contingent on the nonperformance by Pacific LifeCorp.
 Management believes that additional obligations, if any, related to this commitment are not likely to have a material adverse effect on the Company's consolidated financial statements.